Xqhare/nabu/README.md

 As with all my projects, this documentation contains everything you never wanted to know about `.xff` files or Nabu.

-This README documents the usage of the most recent version of `.xff`: Version 1.
+This README documents the usage of the most recent version of `.xff`: Version 2.

 If you would like to use version 0, please refer to the [releases page](https://github.com/Xqhare/nabu/releases/tag/v.0.6.2).
 There you can find the documentation and code for version 0.
 While all code is still present the usage has changed slightly.
-Mainly the return value is now no longer a `Vec<XffValue>`, instead it is a single `XffValue::Array`.
+Mainly the return value is now no longer a `Vec<XffValue>`, instead it is a single `XffValue`.

 All features present in the codebase are used in version 0 only.